Julian Scott: Biography

 Scott received his early education at the Lamoille Academy, known today as Johnson State College where the main gallery is named in his memory.
 Scott continued his studies, graduating from the National Academy of Design in New York and subsequently studied under Emmanuel Leutze until 1868.
 During the Civil War, Scott enlisted in the 3rd Vermont Infantry on June 1, 1861, at the age of 15 as a fifer and, in February 1865, received the Medal of Honor for rescuing wounded soldiers while under enemy fire during the Battle at Lee's Mills, Virginia.

 When the war was over, he traveled to Paris and Stuttgart to continue his education.
 Scott's 1872 masterwork, the Battle of Cedar Creek, is located at the Vermont State House.
 The painting illustrates the contributions of his home state of Vermont in the American Civil War and is significant for its absence of glorification of war and instead shows the suffering and human sacrifice associated with war.
 Scott traveled west as part of a census party, painting Native Americans in New Mexico, Arizona, and Oklahoma.
 Many of his works from this expedition now hang in the University of Pennsylvania Museum of Art.

+In recent years his painting "Going Home" has received scholarly attention, especially by Brian Jordan, and is reproduced in one of his recent books.
+This painting features a black civilian, presumably an ex-slave, leading the procession of Union soldiers in a presumably northern direction.
+This depicts the kinship felt by many Union soldiers after the war with newly freed slaves as they viewed their enlistments as a form of slavery and now they and the former bondsmen were both free.